Ra.One: Pre-sale record

+Critical response

 Upon release, Ra.One received mixed reviews from critics in India and generally positive reviews overseas.
 Review aggregator Rotten Tomatoes reported a 61% approval rating, based on 23 reviews with an average rating of 5.41/10.
 On Metacritic, which assigns a weighted mean from film reviews, Ra.One holds a rating of 60% based on eight reviews, signifying "mixed or average reviews".

 Positive reviews described the film as an ambitious initiative and a technological success, with some critics thinking that Ra.One had put Indian films on par with Hollywood.
 The visual effects received near-universal praise, though dissenting opinions stated that they were "all over the place".
 The action sequences were also widely praised.
 Other aspects of the film received more polarising opinions, and one very positive review was criticised for "over-rating" the film.
 Mixed views were opined regarding the plot's gaming concept, with some critics deeming it "far-fetched" and others lauding the "gaming-style aesthetics".
 Similarly, some critics called the emotional scenes "fulfilling" while others felt them to be "lacking in connect with the audience".
 Raja Sen of Rediff.com gave a 1.5 out of 5 star rating explaining that "Ra.One is a subpar superhero film with a mediocre soundtrack and occasionally terrific effects.
 For those of you looking to compare, it's well below Krrish on the super-pecking order, and far, far below Robot."

 The story was negatively received by several critics, with a number of them deeming it to be disappointing and lacking in originality; one critic praised the original idea but criticised its "Bollywoodization".
 The direction was criticised in a number of reviews, though a few critics praised Sinha's pacing of the film and the execution of the action sequences.
 Some critics pointed to the presence of scenes which were not child-friendly, despite Ra.One being promoted as a children's film.
 Particular reviews criticised the lack of character development and the film's "incoherently hackneyed morality".
 A few critics panned the film as a whole, describing it as a "mess"; one review commented, "It's convenient to say that if you have no expectations from the film, you wouldn't be disappointed."

+Accolades

 After its release, Ra.One received numerous nominations and awards in India and abroad, a majority of them for its technical aspects.
 The film notably won the National Film Award and the Filmfare Award for Best Special Effects, and four International Indian Film Academy Awards.
 The film also received several business awards for its marketing and distribution.